Jury finds Jennifer Crumbley guilty of four counts of involuntary manslaughter

 Jennifer Crumbley is the first parent in the United States to go on trial in a mass school shooting carried out by their child.

+"It hurts.
+Something like that hurts because I would do it a lot differently.
+I would do a lot of stuff different," he said.

+When asked about Crumbley's testimony, Shilling said, "You'd like to think as a human being, in the situation that we're in that, you know, you would have a level of respect, a level of honesty about you to project something positive in this situation, and I didn't really take much good out of the whole testimony."

 The trial for her husband, James Crumbley, is scheduled to begin on March 5.
-They were both charged with four counts of involuntary manslaughter.
+He is charged with four counts of involuntary manslaughter.

-The parents are accused of not getting their son the necessary help for his mental health needs and for purchasing the gun for their son, which was used in the shooting.
+James Crumbley is accused of not getting his son the necessary help for his mental health needs and for purchasing the gun for their son, which was used in the shooting.

+"My first thoughts today are with the families of the victims and the community so terribly impacted by this tragedy," said Oakland County Sheriff Michael Bouchard.
+"You have my unwavering support.
+I know that this is not just a re-opening of a wound, it is tearing wider a wound that has yet to heal.
+Each time my staff re-lives that terrible day in that school through their testimony, I can see the burden in their faces.

+"I applaud the jury that plowed new ground with this verdict today.
+If among a parent's first thoughts when you hear word there is an active shooter at your child's school isn't to wonder if my child is hurt but is my son the gunman.
+That tells me you saw the signs and did nothing.
+Accountability and responsibility matter.
+There is ongoing help and support for the community not just through the Sheriff's Office, but through the Oxford Resiliency center.
+Reach out."

 The shooter was sentenced to life in prison without parole in December.